What is conversation analytics?

-Conversation analytics is the study of transcribed dialogue from a phone call of two or more people in order to gain insights on customer behavior.
-By collecting this data, marketers can better understand and target leads.
+Conversation analytics is the evaluation of voice data from phone calls between two or more people in order to gain insights on customer behavior.
+By recording and transcribing call data, marketers can better understand and target leads.

 How does conversation analytics work?

 Conversation analytics requires several moving parts in order to turn conversation into data.
-The first step is a transcription engine, which turns talk into text.
-Indexing layers sort the data so it becomes searchable, and a query tool allows users to search through it.
-A reporting application presents search results, often in graphic form, so marketers can make meaning of call data.
+The first step begins with using a conversation analytics software, which records call and transcribes speech-to-text.
+The indexing layers of the software sort the data so it becomes searchable, and a query tool allows users to search through it.
+The call reporting tool then presents search results, often in graphic form, so marketers can make meaning of the call data.

 While this sounds labor-intensive, call transcription and scoring happens in real-time, which allows marketers to know in minutes if a call is a qualified lead.
-Fast follow-up with qualified leads maximizes conversions.
+Having a fast response time with qualified leads maximizes conversions.
 Marketers are 400 times more likely to get a response by following up with a qualified lead within the first five minutes.